Hakkasan opened in London and very soon got their first Michelin star. Shanghai followed suit and they got their star as well.

 The menu, devised by Michelin-starred chef Tong Chee Hwee, has a strong Chinese identity which is underpinned by authenticity rather than traditionalism and uses locally sourced ingredients to create Hakkasan’s renowned signature dishes.
 Dishes such as cod with Champagne and Chinese honey, crispy duck salad and jasmine tea smoked Wagyu tenderloin have been artfully adapted to the palate of the resident clientele.

-second course with a choice of XO sauce, black bean sauce or ginger and spring onion.
+First course was served with pancakes and baby cucumber, with a second course with a choice of XO sauce, black bean sauce or ginger and spring onion.
 This is a modern take on the classic Peking Duck.
 Instead of getting the whole duck, you get 8 equal rectangular pieces that were nicely stacked on a pancake skin with the usual condiment of leek, cucumber strip, and hoisin sauce.
-The highlight was the dab of caviar on the crispy skin.
+The highlight was the scoop of caviar on the crispy skin.
 Very well presented as you can see in the picture, and delicious at each bite size mouthful.

 Just like the traditional Peking duck, the rest of the duck meat were used in a second course that would be presented later.
 8 pieces do not make a whole duck, one may argue, What they lack in quantity, they make up with quality.

-香料焦糖苹果配青苹果泥及姜味冰淇淋 Five Spice Caramel Apple, green apple purée, ginger ice cream, Royal Tokaji.
 A visual treat and delicious ending to a wonderful evening.
 The server poured lighted Hungarian Royal Tokaji, a sweet aperitif, over the caramelised apple slices that have been deck like a kitkat.
 The fire burned away the alcohol, leaving a sweet, smoky liquor taste to the apple strudel.
-The ginger ice cream cleared the palate nicely afterwards.
+The ginger ice cream balanced the sweetness of this dessert and cleared the palate nicely afterwards.
+We cleaned the plate promptly.

 Bund 18, 5/F, 18 Zhongshan Dong Yi Lu